The Baroness Brown of Cambridge DBE FREng FRS

-Baroness Brown is an engineer.
-An academic career at Cambridge University, including 7 years as the first Fellowship of Engineering Senior Research Fellow, led to senior business and engineering roles at Rolls-Royce plc.
-Returning to academia as Principal of Engineering at Imperial College, she served as Vice-Chancellor of Aston University from 2006 - 2016.
+Baroness Brown is an engineer, with an academic career at Cambridge University, including 7 years as the first Fellowship of Engineering Senior Research Fellow.
+This led to senior business and engineering roles at Rolls-Royce plc. before her return to academia as Principal of Engineering at Imperial College.
+She also served as Vice-Chancellor of Aston University from 2006 - 2016.

-She is passionate about education and engineering: she was a member of the Browne Review on university funding and Lord Stern’s review of the Research Excellence Framework.
-She chairs STEM Learning Ltd., the leading provider of science teacher continuing professional development, and the Henry Royce Institute for Advanced Materials.
+She was a member of the Browne Review on university funding and Lord Stern’s review of the Research Excellence Framework.
+She chairs STEM Learning Ltd., the leading provider of education and support in STEM, and the Henry Royce Institute for Advanced Materials.
+She is passionate about education and engineering.

 She is a Fellow of the Royal Academy of Engineering and of the Royal Society, and was awarded DBE for services to higher education and technology.
 In 2015 she was elevated to the Peerage as The Baroness Brown of Cambridge.
 She sits as a crossbench Peer, and is a member of the House of Lords European Union Select Committee.